 where Y_t is the output, A_t is the technology parameter, K_t is all non-labor input, including not only capital but also material, and L_t is labor input.
-To assess non-labor input during restructuring, we consulted the accounts of the dominant mining companies, the OKD in Ostrava and the CNH in Jiu Valley, for the 1993-2000 period.5 The non-labor input share of output is on average .59 and .48, respectively, and there is no upward or downward trend in either company.
-Based on this, we assume that the observed shares are maintained throughout restructuring,6 so (1) becomes:
+To assess non-labor input during restructuring, we consulted the accounts of the dominant mining companies, the OKD in Ostrava and the CNH in Jiu Valley, for the 1993-2000 period.10 The non-labor input cost as a share of revenue is on average .59 and .48, respectively, and there is no upward or downward trend in either company.
+Based on this, we assume that the observed shares are maintained throughout restructuring,11 so (1) becomes: